genome-spy/genome-spy/docs/grammar/scale.md

 ## GenomeSpy-specific scales

-GenomeSpy provides two scales that are not available in Vega-Lite.
+GenomeSpy provides two additional scales that are designed for molecular sequence data.

 ### Index scale

-The `index` scale allows for mapping index-based values such as nucleotide or amino-acid locations to positional visual channels.
-It has traits from both the continuous `linear` and the discrete `band` scale.
+The `"index"` scale allows for mapping index-based values such as nucleotide or amino-acid locations to positional visual channels.
+It has traits from both the continuous `"linear"` and the discrete `"band"` scale.
 It is linear and zoomable but maps indices to the range similarly to the band scale – each index has its own band.

+The indices must be zero-based, i.e., the counting must start from zero.
+The numbering of the axis labels can be adjusted to give an impression of, for example, one-based indexing.

-The `index` scale is used by default when the field type is `index`.
+The index scale is used by default when the _field_ type is `"index"`.

 #### Point indices

-When only the primary positional channel is defined, marks such as `rect` fill the whole band.
+When only the primary positional channel is defined, marks such as `"rect"` fill the whole band.

 <div><genome-spy-doc-embed height="100" spechidden="true">